Key highlights

 You typically don’t need to go into too much detail here but should provide enough information to demonstrate the viability of your business.

-2. Outline your business profile
+2. Describe your business

 Here, you have an opportunity to share your company overview, including its name, legal structure, history and value proposition.